 The scout kept the casings for years, but unfortunately, after he moved away from home, his mother threw them out along with several other items the boy had saved, such as comic books and baseball cards.

-Some hauntings have an eerie resemblance to life, where ghosts are busy with activities that are common to living people such as walking around or working.
+Some hauntings have an eerie resemblance to life, where ghosts are busy with activities common to living people, such as walking around or working.
 “Ghost Experts” describe these hauntings in several ways.

-The first is that the ghost is simply doing something that he/she did frequently in life.
-The second assumes that the sci-fi concept of time-space continuum is real and that sometimes two-time frames overlap.
-The third explanation is referred to as a “place memory”, which is kind of like a recording of a past event that has imprinted itself on the environment.
-Images and sounds are impressed upon a place and later replayed in a phenomenon that is similar to watching a loop of a movie film.
+The first is that the ghost is simply doing something that they frequently did in life.
+The second assumes that the sci-fi concept of the time-space continuum is real and that sometimes two-time frames overlap.
+The third explanation is a “place memory,” which is like recording a past event that has imprinted itself on the environment.
+Images and sounds are impressed upon a place and later replayed in a phenomenon similar to watching a loop of a movie film.

-So, perhaps there is no ghost in these types of “hauntings“, but rather, some kind of psychic “record” of a person from long ago.
+So, perhaps there is no ghost in these types of “hauntings,” but rather, some psychic “record” of a person from long ago.